noelmayang/noelmayang/README.md

 - 👋 Hi, I’m @noelmayang
 - 👀 I’m interested in gadgets, developing, techs and IT world.
 - 🌱 I’m currently learning things that will benefit every of us in the future (IT works) and still discovering things to learn and learn.
-- 💞️ I’m looking to collaborate on those talented, gifted and prodigies to gain and learn and to earn more knowledge and wisdom and to contribute as well what i have learned.
+- 💞️ I’m looking to collaborate on those talented, gifted and prodigies to gain and learn and to earn more knowledge and wisdom and to contribute as well of what i have learned.
 - 📫 How to reach me!: email:mayangnoel101@yahoo.com - 09270830772

 <!---